 6 Ways to Spot a Bad Credit Scam

-Be warned.
-There are some scammers out there who want to take advantage of people with bad credit scores.
-You need to spot them before they cause you any harm.
+Be warned, there are some scammers out there who want to take advantage of people with bad credit scores.
+You need to be able to spot them before they cause you any harm.
 Here are 6 ways to identify these crooks.

 Legitimate lenders are not allowed to tell you that you will definitely get a loan without any prior knowledge of your credit report.
 So if a lender guarantees a loan, it is probably a scam.
 Legit lenders need to check your credit history before they can promise you anything.

 No lender is allowed to charge you any type of application fees before they can process your application for a bad credit personal loan.
 So if the lender asks for upfront payment, run!

 Lenders who pester you with constant generic emails or texts are generally bad news.
 They will not offer you the best personal loans for bad credit.
 Make sure you get personalized service from a real legit lender.

 Companies that sound too much like existing companies are probably fake.
 Anyone that sounds like a made-up person should also be avoided.
 You want to work with lenders who actually exist.
 If you’re not sure, look them up on platforms such as the Better Business Bureau.

 5. Unnecessary Requests for Personal Information